hchautran/PiToMe/README.md

 ### Text Classification

-First, you need to download the data you can download Flickr30k and MSCOCO:
+First, you need to download the data you can download IMDb, Rotten Tomato, and SST datasets:
 ```
 python tc/get_data.py
 ```